AndrewT-Tran/CanIEatThis-/README.md

-App Descirption:
+## App Descirption:
-CanIEatThis is an application I created for my father who like most first-generation immigrants has trouble determining what snackes or foods to eat based on their nutirional values .
-This app is aimed to provide a simple yes/no answer and provides the nutritional values if the user wants it.
+I created a straightforward snack decision-making app for my father and other non-native English speaking diabetics facing dietary challenges.
+Users enter a snack, fruit, or other food item, and the app, leveraging the Edman Food Nutrition Database, computes glucose levels and estimates the glycemic index.
+Based on these calculations, it provides a clear 'yes' or 'no', assisting in making educated dietary decisions.
+Initially constructed with Python and Flask, this app was later redeveloped using the MERN stack.

-TO DO:
+## TO DO:
-ReadMe
+- Improve Glycemic Index Calculations
-Glycemic Index
+- Media
-Media
+- Recommendations